I’m pleased to announce that I have just released ‘BaseTouchPortalInterface’ on GitHub.

 Part of my streaming setup is a program called StreamHelper (SH).
 This is a Delphi application that does a bunch of stuff including playing music and running scripts for automation.
 The original interface between Touch Portal (TP) and SH was a unidirectional HTTP request based system.
 The net result was limited capabilities and a need to refer to the source code to keep looking up the request paths and for things like requesting a song, a need to lookup request params and then the information to put in them by searching through the music lists.

-I then discovered the TP Plugin API but for some reason I put off making one and I kept putting it off until a couple of days ago.
-This post is a bit of a retrospective of my efforts and a few comments about the API and how I think it could be improved.
+I was aware from the moment I started using Touch Portal that they had a plug-in API but for some reason I put off making one and I kept putting it off until a couple of days ago.
+This post is a bit of a retrospective on my efforts and a few comments about the API and how I think it could be improved.

 Continue reading “Touch Portal Plugin Development – A Review”